Les bonnes femmes - Claude Chabrol - Albert Dinan - Bernadette Lafont - Jean-Louis Maury - Jane - Marcel

 6:55 – a woman asks André what time it is

-Marcel lets his secretary go early then retracts his generosity
+Marcel lets his secretary go early then retracts his offer

 6:58 – Henri refuses to let a woman in his employ leave early